 SOURCE: Toxicology and Applied Pharmacology 134, 53-62, 1995

 Chem-Tox Comment: During the past 30 years there has been an alarming rise in the rates of children exhibiting various forms of subtle brain damage including - learning disabilities - autism - and attention deficit disorder.
-Understanding that the human brain begins growing at over 4,000 cells per second beginning in the 4th week of pregnancy demonstrates the importance of having a non-contaminated biological environment in order to attain maximum brain growth quality.
+Understanding that the human brain begins growing at over 4,000 cells per second beginning in the 4th week of pregnancy demonstrates the importance of avoiding petroleum based compounds in order to attain maximum brain growth quality.
 The following research was conducted at the Department of Pharmacology, Duke University Medical Center, Durham, North Carolina.
 The first paragraph below is taken from the abstract of the original research.

 In summary the researchers stated,